Mechanical Behavior of Glass Fiber Reinforced with Human Hair and Jute 2020-28-0409

 Reinforced composites are the most widely used type of polymer composites.
 As in the presence of these reinforcements, the polymer may yield relatively better mechanical properties.
-Recently, the reinforced composites are prepared as a combination of natural and synthetic fibers.
-Natural fibers can be obtained in abundance and also possess properties like unique chemical composition, low density, slow degradation rate, high durability, etc. which makes them suitable to use as a reinforcement material.
+Recently, reinforced composites are prepared as a combination of natural and synthetic fibers.
+Natural fibers are obtained in abundance and also possess properties like unique chemical composition, low density, slow degradation rate, high durability, etc. which makes them suitable to use as a reinforcement material.
 Also, one of the main reasons for wide research and use is the cost-effectiveness of these sandwiched composite laminates.
-This paper deals with the comparison of conventional GFRP with sandwich of GFRP with discarded Human Hairs and Jute by using Epoxy Resin 6022 and Hardener 4111.
-Further, the destructive testing of all the samples is performed and the results are compared with GFRP which describes that Impact Strength of GFRP-J is increased by 13.53% and density of GFRP-HJ is decreased by 24.2%.
+This paper deals with the comparison of conventional GFRP with sandwich stackings of GFRP with discarded Human Hair and Jute by using Epoxy Resin 6022 and Hardener 4111.
+Further, the destructive testing of all the samples is performed and the results are compared with GFRP which describes Impact Strength of GFRP-J is increased by 13.53% and density of GFRP-HJ is decreased by 24.2%.